10% off all books and free delivery over £50

 A Glocal Town Synopsis

-This book presents novel theoretical and methodological approach to understanding the emerging 'glocal' realities of (sub)urban space.
-Beginning with a study of a suburb of Athens, it illustrates the dynamic interaction of the local with the global, charting the occurrence of a range of radical social changes as the locality adapts itself to processes of globalization.
-Moving out from the Athenian context, it shows how the various traditions of suburban enclaves interact with the impact of external but omnipotent elements of the global(ized) world - for instance, in the adoption of events and practices that occur in societies across the world, such as Earth Day or International Holocaust Remembrance Day, or the use of the global calendar - as the polis becomes a cosmopolis.
-Through analyses of this kind, A Glocal Town advances a three-stage interpretative scheme that enables us to frame 'glocality' more broadly, and make sense of the global-local interaction wherever in occurs.
-As such, it will appeal to scholars of sociology, geography and urban studies with interests in globalization and its interaction with the local in (sub)urban locales.
+This book presents a novel theoretical and methodological approach to understanding the emerging "glocal" realities of (sub)urban space.
+Beginning with a study of a suburb of Athens, it illustrates the dynamic interaction between the local and the global, charting a range of radical social changes as this locality adapts itself to processes of globalization.
+Moving beyond the Athenian context, it shows how the various traditions of suburban enclaves interact with and confront the impact of external yet pervasive elements of the global(ized) world - for instance, through the adoption of events and practices observed in societies across the globe, such as Earth Day or International Holocaust Remembrance Day, or the use of the global calendar - as the polis transforms into a cosmopolis.
+With explorations of this kind, A Glocal Town advances a three- stage interpretative scheme that enables us to frame "glocality" more broadly, and better understand the global- local interaction wherever it occurs.
+As such, it will appeal to scholars of sociology, geography, and urban studies interested in globalization and its interaction with the local in (sub) urban locales.

 About This Edition